gkardava/WinPass/README.md

 <li> Properties Page for every Database.
 With this you could not only rename the DB locally, you could also change the Cloud Credentials or the URL (Specially for WebDAV and WebServer)</li>
 <li> Timestamp of the Actual DB on every Page</li>
 <li> Smaller Contextmenu on DB Page, the Functions are now on a Properties Page </li>
-<li> Added a FileAssociation for KDBX Files on WP8 & WP8.1</li>
+<li> Added a FileAssociation for KDBX Files on WP8, WP8.1, WP10</li>
 <li> Added Local File Support.
 Now you can open Files from a Folder on your Device or any App that acts as a Target for FileOpenPicker</li>
 </ul>

-Version 3.6:
- - Removed .doc renaming on SkyDrive.
- - Upgraded SkyDrive OAuth 2.0.
- - Limit file size to 10MB.
- - Updated Box.net WebDAV url.
- - Fixed folder name not displayed on WebDAV.

-Version 3.5:
- - Fixed SkyDrive synchronization

-Version 3.4:
- - Added OneDrive support.
- - Removed usage of device ID.

-Version 3.3:
- - Fixed WebDAV bug.
- - Fixed global pass not displayed on app switch.
- - Added field editing and asterisks support.
- - Fixed protected field textbox display in light theme.

 Keywords:
-KeePass password dropbox encrypt 7Pass encryption privacy webdav synchronize WinPass
+KeePass password dropbox encrypt 7Pass encryption privacy webdav synchronize Ondrive WinPass